-UNHCR: Addressing HIV among displaced populations (refugees and IDPs) with special attention to HIV prevention and access to services amongst Roma youth.

-UNICEF: HIV prevention in most at-risk adolescents, support to strengthening the evidence base and monitoring and evaluation, PMTCT.

-WHO: HIV/STI surveillance, health policy and systems, pharmaceutical policy and blood safety.
-UNDP is providing support to the implementation of the GFATM programme and also has the following areas as part of its mandate: HIV/AIDS development, governance and mainstreaming, PRSPs, and enabling legislation, human rights and gender.
+- UNHCR: Addressing HIV among displaced populations (refugees and IDPs) with special attention to HIV prevention and access to services amongst Roma youth. - UNICEF: HIV prevention in most at-risk adolescents, support to strengthening the evidence base and monitoring and evaluation, PMTCT. - WHO: HIV/STI surveillance, health policy and systems, pharmaceutical policy and blood safety. - UNDP is providing support to the implementation of the GFATM programme and also has the following areas as part of its mandate: HIV/AIDS development, governance and mainstreaming, PRSPs, and enabling legislation, human rights and gender. - UNFPA does not have an office in Montenegro, but is responsible for providing technical support to HIV prevention interventions for FSWs and MSM.